-The highest AQ index in Pennsylvania (as of 23:00 EST) is currently the Johnstown area.
-Particle Pollution (PM2.5) is measuring at 36 (Good).
-This means air quality is satisfactory, and air pollution poses little or no risk.
+The highest AQ index in Pennsylvania (as of 13:00 EST) is currently the Susquehanna Valley area.
+Particle Pollution (PM2.5) is measuring at 111 (Unhealthy for Sensitive Groups).
+This means members of sensitive groups may experience health effects.
+The general public is less likely to be affected.

-Over the next few days, the highest Particle Pollution (PM2.5) will be in the Susquehanna Valley area.
+Over the next few days, the highest Particle Pollution (PM2.5) will be in the Philadelphia area.
 It is forecasted to be Moderate, meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 | Range | 0 - 50 | 51 - 100 | 101 - 150 | 151 - 200 | 201 - 300 | 301 - 500 |